MQ-FOAR705/SophieWallace_POC_Contents/README.md

 * Download Tropy and Duplicati applications from link above.
 * Clone this repository to your computer using github desktop.
-It is important that the file Exiftool_Script is in folder asdfasdf
+It is important that the file Exiftool_Script is in folder ~/Documents/GitHub/SophieWallace_POC_Contents/
 * Create folder named "Export" in default Mac Photos application
 * Move the images from the repository into the newly created "Export" folder in Mac photos